RRoggia/rroggia.github.io/engineer-diary/AWS/developer-tools/code-build.md

 ## Overview

 Code Build is AWS build service.
 It provides compute resources to compile, run unit tests and  to produce your artifacts.
+This service runs for an AWS Region.

 ## Core Concepts